influxdata/docs-v2/content/influxdb/cloud/organizations/members/remove-member.md

 to remove a member from an organization.

 {{% note %}}
-Removing a member from an organization removes all permissions associated with the organization, but it does not delete the user from the system entirely.
+Removing a member from an organization removes all permissions associated with the organization.
-For information about deleting a user from InfluxDB, see [Delete a user](/influxdb/cloud/users/delete-user/).
 {{% /note %}}

 ## Remove a member from an organization in the InfluxDB UI